cheevatee/ocp-compliance-report-generate/README.md

 scan_results_path=./scan-results
 ```

+Note: ocp_compliance_report_path is the path where all ocp-compliance-report-generate scripts are placed

 Run the script compliance-report-create.sh to generate compliance report.
 Will deploy pod compliance-report and provide a route for access compliance report each node.

 ```